llemaitre19/jtsx/README.md

 Summary of features and fixes:

 * Fix commenting and indenting issues with `JSX` code in Emacs built-in `js-ts-mode` and `tsx-ts-mode` modes
-* Refactoring: moving, wrapping, renaming `JSX` elements
+* Refactoring: moving, wrapping/unwrapping, deleting, renaming `JSX` elements
 * Jumping between `JSX` opening and closing tags
 * Electric `JSX` closing tag and new line
 * Code folding